 In A Nutshell

 None to offer!
 Or, at least, none of any value.
-Stocznowiec were founded a few months after the end of WWII under the name of Nit (I assume not the things you might get in your hair) before later morphing into a club called Stal.
-From what I can understand, they finally arrived at the name Stocznowiec in 1970 following a merger between two clubs.
+Stocznowiec were founded a few months after the end of WWII under the name of Nit before later morphing into a club going under the name of Stal.
+From what I can understand, they finally settled on the name of Stocznowiec in 1970 following a merger between two clubs.

-For some it’ll of course look like a rusting and overgrown junkyard, but to me it’s places like this that make football magic.
+For some this ground is a rusting and overgrown junkyard, and though you can’t factually dispute that judgement, it is also the football version of sunken pirate treasure.
+Where to begin?
 First off, never before have I seen a stadium with so many military bunkers poking out of the undergrowth.
-Dating back to WWII when this city was, of course, better-known as the Nazi stronghold of Danzig, they’re piled up everywhere – outside the entrance I lost count at seven.
-Seeing my interest, a passing dog walker shouted out that there were even more beyond.
+Dating back to WWII when this city was, if you don’t know, better-known as the Nazi stronghold of Danzig, these concrete pill boxes are piled up everywhere – outside alone, I lost count at seven.
+Noting my interest (I was dicking around in bushes doing typically creepy Webber things), a passing dog walker shouted out that there were even more beyond.

-And there’s football history as well!
-One of the curious little points of interest is a scoreboard buried behind trees that has a display that reads Polska – Anglia.
-After a bit of googling, I found this was a left-over from a 2001 match played by England’s U18s against Poland.
-A nil-nil draw, it appears everyone ever called Jermaine got a run-out: Defoe, Jenas, Pennant.
-Amazing to think 5,600 attended the match.
+And there’s football history, as well.
+One of the curious little points of interest is a scoreboard buried behind trees that has a display that reads, enigmatically, Polska – Anglia.
+After a bit of googling, I found this was a left-over from a 2001 match played between England’s U18s against Poland.
+A nil-nil draw, it seems that anyone ever called Jermaine got a run-out: Defoe, Jenas, Pennant, Jackson (just kidding on the last one).
+Looking around at this empty arena, it’s unbelievable to think that 5,600 attended the aforementioned match.

-To say it’s seen better days is an understatement: it’s a wreck, but one with charms aplenty for the stadium connoisseur: a half-derelict away cage, a grotty club house, long overgrown terraces, half-shattered seats and a tangle of gas pipes running right around the sides.
+To say the place has seen better days is an understatement: it’s a wreck, but one with charms aplenty for the stadium connoisseur: a half-derelict away cage, a grotty club house, long overgrown terraces, half-shattered seats and a tangle of gas pipes snaking around the sides.

-And never before have I seen such shoddy groundsman-ship – aside from wonky faded lines running up the sides, I found myself genuinely wondering if the madman had tried to depict a cock and balls on the pitch.
-It definitely would not surprise me.
+Then, if you lose interest in that, there’s some comedy ‘groundsman-ship’ to admire – aside from wonky faded lines running up the sides, I found myself genuinely wondering if the lawnmower man had tried to trace out a cock and balls on the pitch.
+On that front, the jury is out.

 Not really anything to report – so entranced was I by the ground, I paid no attention to the game itself.
-Apparently, mind you, the home side triumphed 4-0, a result that saw them cement their status as the already promoted leaders of their league.
+Apparently, mind you, the home side triumphed 4-0, a result that saw them cement their unassailable status as the leaders of their league.

-Crowd-wise, I’d place that at 50, with that number composed of a predictable assortment: a handful of German groundhoppers, old men escaping their wives, and beer-swigging locals draped in Lechia Gdansk gear ahead of the big match that night.
-Though nothing fiery, I cannot begin to underline just how special this place is.
+Crowd-wise, I’d place that at 50 with this number composed of a predictable assortment of lower league characters: a handful of German groundhoppers, old men escaping their wives, and beer-swigging lads draped in Lechia Gdansk gear ahead of the big match that night.
+Though nothing fiery, I cannot begin to underline just how special being here was.